You want to know how to start a blog, but more importantly, you want to know how to start a blog and actually make money from it, right?

 - Year 1 to 2: Start your blog, add paid advertisements & affiliate links.
 Publish new posts consistently, build a following, build an email list & begin generating a healthy income through your various affiliate/advertisement income streams.
 As time goes on things start to get more passive, meaning you can free up more of your time.

 - Year 2 to 4: Create your own product (virtual or physical).
-By this point, providing you’ve been keep consistent with your blog & publishing posts regularly then it’s income will have probably became a little more passive meaning you’ll most likely have more free time on your hands.
+By this point, providing you’ve been keeping consistent with your blog & publishing posts regularly then it’s income will have probably became a little more passive meaning you’ll most likely have more free time on your hands.
 This is when you’ll probably end up looking into creating a product of their own (whether it be physical or digital), and then even going on to leverage affiliates for yourself to promote your own product.
 By this stage you’ve pretty much “cracked it”.

 - Year 4+: End up coaching others how to do what you’ve did.
 The internet is FULL of people looking to learn how to build a business online, and so once you’ve been through the journey yourself & gained the experience and knowledge then you’ll probably get people coming to you asking for advice.
 As a result of this a lot of people end up offering a high-ticket coaching service to supplement their now fairly passive blog income.